Property Disclosure Statement

 The duty to disclose continues throughout the transaction, and sellers must supplement their disclosure if new material information becomes available before closing.

 Sellers who fail to disclose known defects face liability for fraud, negligent misrepresentation, breach of contract, and statutory penalties that may include rescission of the sale and monetary damages.
+State disclosure requirements are typically enforced through the state's real estate regulatory agencies and the courts.

 Common Property Disclosure Statement Mistakes to Avoid

 Deliberately concealing known defects by answering "unknown" to questions the seller actually has knowledge about, which constitutes fraud and exposes the seller to significant legal liability.
+For real property sales using a quitclaim deed, disclosure obligations may still apply.

 Failing to update the disclosure if new defects are discovered between the initial disclosure and closing, as the duty to disclose continues throughout the transaction.